- What Does an Architect Do?

 Important Information on Covid‐19

-In accordance with the announcement by the Irish Government and efforts to contain the spread of the coronavirus, all live RIAI CPD events are being postponed for the foreseeable future.
-We intend to reschedule CPD events after the risk has passed.
+In accordance with the announcement by the Irish Government and efforts to contain the spread of the coronavirus, all Architecture Tours are being postponed for the foreseeable future.
+We intend to reschedule all our tours after the risk has passed.

 Architecture Tours Ireland offers a variety of walking tours on the architecture of Dublin city.
 From Dublin’s world famous Georgian squares to the city’s youngest urban quarters, these lively and informative city walks explore historical and contemporary urban icons.
 These tours are a wonderful way to experience Dublin and get a real sense of the city's history, culture, and design.